How to Buy a Gun in Havana

 of Rangoon, San Tropez, Antigua,

-can take off its fuzzy coat
+off its fuzzy coat

 and return to the source of its making.